 Worship

-In addition to our in-person worship, our service will be live-streamed here at 11am, or anytime after: https://www.facebook.com/peacelutherancolfax/.
+In addition to our in-person worship, our service will be live-streamed here at 10am, or anytime after: https://www.facebook.com/peacelutherancolfax/.
 Even if you do not have a personal Facebook account, this link should allow you to join in and watch from our public page.

-A Journey of Prayer, Purpose, Service, and Generosity.
+This October we’ll begin Faith in Action: A Journey of Prayer, Purpose, Service, and Generosity.
 Through worship, reflection, and service, we’ll grow together in faith.
 We invite you to take part—your presence and gifts matter.

 Rex Harrison Rutledge, a longtime resident of Pullman and Colfax, entered into eternal rest on September 13, 2025, at the age of 66.